-These pants are seriously some of the most comfortable I’ve ever had.
+- These pants are seriously some of the most comfortable I’ve ever had.
 Ahrens agrees: “They fit well on all body types… I’ve seen it!” she says.
-The fabric has some give, but they look structured at the same time.
-This makes them look fancy, but still feel cozy.
+The fabric has some give, but they look structured simultaneously.
+This makes them look fancy but still feel cozy.

-As someone who often drops food or drinks on my pants at events, these are practically Teflon-coated.
+- As someone who often drops food or drinks on my pants at events, these are practically Teflon-coated.
 Everything I spill scrubs right off.
-Other than that, they go with practically anything.
+Other than that, they go with almost anything.
 “Dress them up with a button-down and a jacket for business wear or dress them down with a staff polo and running shoes.
 They work both ways,” agrees Ahrens.
-“Not to mention they come in every color and pattern available.
-I have maroon, polka dot, floral, black—and they are uber inexpensive.”
+“Not to mention, they come in every color and pattern available.
+I have maroon, polka dot, floral, and black—inexpensive.”